-Uber and Lyft are now widespread in most cities in the U.S., and Uber’s imprint is international.
+Uber and Lyft are now widespread In California and in most cities in the U.S., and Uber’s imprint is international.
 Uber and Lyft are comparable to numerous taxi services in that they do not own, control, or operate the cars and do not hire the drivers.
 Instead, the drivers deal with companies to pick up passengers.

 Unlike taxis, passengers cannot hail an Uber or Lyft driver on the street.
 Instead, passengers download the rideshare app to their mobile phones and arrange for a driver by engaging with the app.
 The cost of a ride can vary.
 One unusual (and often controversial) component of the rideshare business is “surge” pricing, which boosts fee rates when the demand for rides spikes.